 Our constitution allows the raising of funds, and applying for grants where projects further the groups aims and objectives.
 We aim to deliver projects that will enhance and preserve green spaces in Woodhatch, and achieve a balance between preserving and enhancing the natural habitat and bio-diversity value, with recreational uses.(see News for further information on what we do).

 Why not join us?

-You can help protect our heritage and environment, support community projects, support research and conservation projects.
-If you would like to join Woodhatch Green Spaces Preservation Group or become a volunteer please get in touch via the contact form!.
+If you would like to join Woodhatch Green Spaces Preservation Group please get in touch (see Volunteering for further information).